520 Newport Center Drive

 Newport Beach, CA 92660

-While receiving her Juris Doctor degree, Krista served as the president and founding member of the Harvard Food Law Society, was a teaching assistant for the Negotiation Workshop, and an editor of the Harvard Environmental Law Review.
-She also was a Lecturer on Law at Boston College, and in law school and beyond she co-facilitated negotiation trainings for corporate clients and for international groups of professionals from the public and private sectors.
+While receiving her Juris Doctor degree, Krista served as the president and founding member of the Harvard Food Law Society, and was a teaching assistant for the Negotiation Workshop, an editor of the Harvard Environmental Law Review, and a Lecturer on Law at Boston College.
+Beginning in law school and continuing today, Krista co-facilitates negotiation trainings for corporate clients and for international groups of professionals from the public and private sectors.

 - Harvard Law School, J.D., cum laude, 2012